foldedtoad/st7789v_alternate/README.md

 **NOTE** -- building may take longer that expected as LVGL has quite a bit of code.

+**NOTE** -- The default resolution settings in the ***overlay*** files are set to 320x170.
+Many displays will have a resolution of 320x240, so update the height and width parameters according to your display panel's resolution.

 ### CMake Method
 This build method use cmake directly, and doesn't use west or ninja.
 Edit the CMakeList.txt file to select the target board.